ibm-cloud-docs/discovery-data/query-operators.md

 ## `\` (Escape character)
 {: #escape}

-Escape character for queries that require the ability to query terms by using string literals that contain control characters.
+Escape character that preserves the literal value of the character that follows it.

-For example:
+For example, you can place an escape character before a quotation mark in query text to include the quotation mark in the query string.

 ```bash
 title::"Dorothy said: \"There's no place like home\""